-It goes by many names including the locoto pepper widespread through South America, or as the rocote, or as the caballo or "horse" in Guatemala and some parts of Mexico.
+It goes by many names including the "locoto pepper" widespread through South America, or as the "rocote", or as the "caballo pepper" or "horse" in Guatemala and some parts of Mexico.

-They are called canario or "canary" pepper when referring to the yellow variety, particularly in Oaxaca.
+They are called "canario" or "canary" pepper when referring to the yellow variety, particularly in Oaxaca.

-They are further known as cera and malinalco, or ciruelo, as well as cirhuleo in Querétaro, a state in central Mexico.
+They are further known as "cera" and "malinalco", or "ciruelo", as well as "cirhuleo" in Querétaro, a state in central Mexico.

 The pepper plant's size varies widely and can reach vine-like from a common expanse of 2 feet in the United States to a whopping in 15 feet in Bolivia, and the round or pear-shaped pods can grow from 2 to 3 inches in length.

+Rocoto peppers are important to Bolivian and Peruvian cuisine.
 These peppers tend to get consumed while fresh because of the thickness of the pods making them hard to dry properly.